A cult work of modern music

 The concert programme also features works by Alessandro Scarlatti and Maurice Ravel, which complete and soften the profound but often twisted world of Pierrot lunaire.

-At the beginning of the concert, the senior researcher at Ateneum, Anu Utriainen, talks about the interdisciplinarity of modernism.
+At the beginning of the concert on October 14, the senior researcher at Ateneum, Anu Utriainen, talks about the interdisciplinarity of modernism.

 Alessandro Scarlatti (1660–1725): Cara Tomba (arranged by Artturi Rönkä)